Higher-order discrete time crystals and enhanced sensing in a quantum kicked top: introduction

 Although, in principle, the DTC can have periodicity $nT$ with $n$ being an integer and $T$ is the time-period of the Hamiltonian, the most common case is $n=2$.
 Usually, this type of DTC is observed in systems of driven interacting spin-$1/2$ particles that have $\mathbb{Z}_2$ symmetry.
 However, recently, higher-order DTCs have been proposed in bosonic or higher-spin systems that do not have natural $\mathbb{Z}_2$ symmetry~\cite{choi2017observation,yao2017discrete,pizzi2019period}.
-In addition, higher-order DTCs are reported for even spin-$1/2$ systems using quantum error correction~\cite{bomantara2021quantum} and also in clock models~\cite{surace2019floquet}.
+In addition, higher-order DTCs have been reported in clock models~\cite{surace2019floquet} as well as in spin-$1/2$ systems~\cite{bomantara2021quantum,27}.
 Recently, it has been shown that higher order DTCs can be found in driven spin systems with infinite-range $p$-body interactions for $p>2$.
-In this paper, we show that the higher-order DTC phase exists even for $p=2$.
+In the $p$-spin model, it has been argued that the system can host only subharmonic responses of order $q\le p$~\cite{14}.
+However, in this work, we demonstrate that higher-order DTC phases can exist even for $p=2$.
 Dynamical Freezing (DF) is another non-equilibrium phenomenon that has been investigated extensively in the last two decades~\cite{23,21,20}.
 In this case, the systems have some emergent conserved operators whose expectations remain approximately close to initial values with some fluctuations that do not grow with the time.
 Generally, the emergent conservations appear for strong driving fields which are not present in the undriven system.

+In parallel, periodically driven systems provide a promising platform for quantum metrology, as their dynamical phases can be manipulated to achieve enhanced sensitivity in parameter estimation.
+Quantum metrology has emerged as an indispensable tool in quantum technologies for the high-precision estimation of physical parameters~\cite{taylor2008high,giovannetti2011advances,sidhu2020geometric,montenegro2025quantum}.
+In this context, the quantum Fisher information (QFI) serves as a fundamental measure for quantifying the precision of a quantum sensor.
+Recent studies have demonstrated that quantum phase transitions can significantly enhance quantum sensing performance, with the QFI exhibiting pronounced peaks near the critical points~\cite{ilias2022criticality,sarkar2025exponentially,ghosh2025quantum}.